Luke Short: Nearly killing a man by mistake in Chicago

-While awaiting his trial date, Short was free to come and go as he pleased.
-He was feeling well enough by May21, 1891, to board a train for Chicago with Johnson, accompanied by his wife.
-The racing season was about to begin, and Johnson and Short both owned a string of horses that would be running at Washington Park Race Track in Chicago.
+By May 21, 1891, Short had sufficiently recovered from his wounds, and travelled to Chicago with Johnson, accompanied by his wife.
+The trip coincided with the start of the racing season, and Johnson and Short both owned a string of horses that would be running at Washington Park Race Track in Chicago.

-Short was accosted in the lobby of the Leland Hotel by a drunken attorney named James J. Singleton during late October 1891.
-According to the report, Short did not have his pistol, but managed to give Singleton a few kicks, which knocked him down, and then Short picked him up, and pushed him out "into the frosty night air."
+During this trip, Short was accosted in the lobby of the Leland Hotel by a drunken attorney named James J. Singleton in late October 1891.
+According to the report, Short did not have his pistol but managed to give Singleton a few kicks, knocking him down.
+Short then picked him up and pushed him out "into the frosty night air."
 Short went upstairs for his gun in case Singleton decided to return.
 While Short was gone, an actor named William F. Hoey (1854–1897) walked into the hotel lobby.
-The actor turned out to resemble closely the lawyer Short had just kicked out.
-Short saw Hoey, thought he was Singleton, and charged at him with his pistol.
-A quick-thinking hotel clerk named Ed Kennedy jumped between the two men and prevented a homicide.
+The actor, coincidentally, closely resembled the lawyer Short had just kicked out.
+Short saw Hoey, and believing him to be Singleton, charged at him with his pistol.
+A hotel clerk named Ed Kennedy jumped between the two men and deescalated the situation.
 When Short realized his mistake, he apologized to the actor and treated him to drinks and a late supper.